jpwhite4/xdmod-supremm/8.5/extending.md

 This document only describes instructions for the PCP-based datasources.
-However, the same techniques describe here can be used to generate data mappings for non-PCP-based data such as is used in the XSEDE version of XDMoD [xsede-xdmod](https://xdmod.ccr.buffalo.edu).
+However, the same techniques describe here can be used to generate data mappings for non-PCP-based data such as is used in the [XSEDE version of XDMoD](https://xdmod.ccr.buffalo.edu).

 ## Background

-The overall architecture is described in [supremm-architecture.md](supremm-architecture.md).
+The overall architecture is described in [Architecture](supremm-architecture.md) section.
 This section goes into more detail about the ingestion data flow.

-A schematic of the data flow is shown in Figure 1 below.
+A schematic of the data flow is shown in Figure [1](#mongo-to-xdmod-dfd) below.
 The job summarization software writes job information to a MongoDB instance.
 There are two documents per job: a document containing the summary statistics for a job such as the CPU usage and accounting information and a document that contains